What Is Honey?

 Although it is not a rich source of nutrients, some people regard honey as a health food.
 There is little or no evidence for many common claims about honey, but research supports some of the following:

-Health authorities do not recommend over-the-counter medications to treat young children ’ s coughs and colds.
+Health authorities do not recommend over-the-counter medications to treat young children's coughs and colds.
 Some parents may look for natural remedies.
-In one study, two teaspoons of honey relieved children’s nighttime cough and allowed them to sleep.
+In one study, 2 teaspoons of honey relieved children's nighttime cough and allowed them to sleep.
 However, doctors do not recommend this practice for children less than a year old.

 Honey is a safe food for most people, but not for all.
 Here are some potential risks of eating honey, including raw honey:

 You should not give honey to infants under 12 months.
-Honey contains dust particles that may carry spores of the bacteria that causes botulism.
-Infants lack resistance to many germs, and they could get very sick.
+Honey contains dust particles that may carry spores of the bacteria, Clostridium botulinum, that causes botulism.
+Because a baby's immune system is still developing, these spores can cause infant botulism, which could cause them to get very sick.
 Using honey in cooking food for children should be safe, as heat destroys most bacteria.

-Those who are prone to allergies should be careful about eating honey.
+People who are prone to allergies should be careful about eating honey.
 Although honey allergies are rare, they do occur.
-Perhaps this is due to bee pollen in the honey.
+This is because of the bee pollen in the honey.
 Bee pollen is a mixture of pollen and digestive enzymes from bees.
 It can trigger a serious allergic reaction.
+You're more likely to find pollen in raw honey.

 Some people say that eating local honey improves their seasonal allergies.
 They believe the pollen in the honey desensitizes them to pollen in the air.
 There is not enough evidence to support this.
 It could be harmful to rely on honey rather than seeking medical treatment for respiratory allergies.